 In the aftermath of an affair your first marriage is over.
 Would you like to create a second one together?

-After the inevitable shock, you may come to counselling as you have made a decision that your relationship is important and now needs more than ever, commitment and attention.
+After the inevitable shock, you may come to counselling as you have made a decision that your relationship is important and now needs your commitment and attention more than ever.
 After a betrayal nothing looks the same; it is very true that there is an ending of the relationship as you know it.

-Each partner might reactive, confused, guilty, angry, stressed and fearful that the relationship is over.
-Counsellor at Leone Centre are aware of the high levels of stress and apprehension of a couple starting counselling after an affair, infidelity and betrayal are revealed.
-Very difficult at this point to see the potential for a new beginning..
+Each partner might feel reactive, confused, guilty, angry, stressed and fearful that the relationship is over.
+Counsellors at Leone Centre are aware of the high levels of stress and apprehension of a couple starting counselling after an affair, infidelity and betrayal are revealed or discovered.
+It might be very difficult at this point to see the potential for a new beginning.

-At Leone Centre, counselling after infidelity, cheating or betrayal can help you understanding, reframing and look into a future with integrity, mutual responsibility and choice.
-Re-visioning the relationship and the individual needs and wants within the counselling process, can help a couple recover, moving forwards and make informed choices towards a healthier relationship with selves and partners.
+At Leone Centre, supportive counselling after infidelity, cheating or a betrayal can help your understanding, reframing and how to relate with each other in new ways.
+We can assist to help you look to a future with integrity, mutual responsibility and choice.
+Re-visioning the relationship and the individuals’ needs and wants within the counselling process, can help a couple recover, move forward and make informed choices towards a healthier relationship.

-Relationship or couples counselling after cheating infidelity can help you grieve the relationship as you knew it, heal and move forward in your relationship or separately.
+Relationship or couples counselling after cheating or an infidelity can help you to make real and lasting changes, to heal and move forward in your relationship.